-Donna Trenton is a frustrated suburban housewife whose life is a turmoil after her husband learns about her having an affair.
+Donna Trenton is a frustrated suburban housewife whose life is in turmoil after her husband learns about her having an affair.
 Brett Camber is a young boy whose only companion is a Saint-Bernard named "Cujo", who in turn is bitten by a rabid bat.
 Whilst Vic, Donna's husband is away on business, and thinking over his marital troubles, Donna and her 5-year-old son Tad take her Pinto to Brett Cambers' dad's car shop... the car fails, and "Cujo" is very, very sick...Written by

 Miguel Cane <Stepford@yahoo.com>